Into deep space: second U.S. firm takes aim at mining asteroids

 "The technology may not have been used in space for the exact purposes that we propose, but the fundamental technologies are really at hand," Mankins said.

-Company officials, who unveiled their plans at a press conference at the Museum of Flying in Santa Monica, California, that was also webcast, did not comment on their financial backing except to say they were looking for investors.
+Company officials, who unveiled their plans at a press conference at the Museum of Flight in Seattle that was also webcast, did not comment on their financial backing except to say they were looking for investors.

 Deep Space Industries is the second company to unveil plans to mine asteroids, rocky bodies of various sizes that orbit the sun.
 So far about 9,500 asteroids have been found in orbits that come near Earth.
 Small fragments of asteroids regularly pass through the planet's atmosphere, lighting up the night sky as they incinerate and occasionally surviving to become meteorites.